Crypto transactions to come under anti-money laundering laws

+Safekeeping or administration of virtual digital assets or instruments enabling control over virtual digital assets; and participation in and provision of financial services related to an issuer’s offer and sale of a virtual digital asset, will also be covered under the Act, it said.

-The notification further said that VDAs shall have the same meaning assigned to it in Clause (47A) of Section 2 of the Income-Tax Act 1961 (43 of 1961).
+The notification further said that ‘virtual digital asset’ shall have the same meaning assigned to it in Clause (47A) of Section 2 of the Income-Tax Act, 1961 (43 of 1961).

-Crypto custodians and exchanges are now included in the definition of person carrying out designated business, thereby giving such exchanges and custodians equal responsibilities like banks under PMLA, said Mohnish Wadhwa, CEO of a business consulting firm, CapDeck Advisors.
+Explaining this, Mohnish Wadhwa, CEO of a business consulting firm CapDeck Advisors, said, “With this, VDA entities now covered as a reporting entity, which means exchanges, custodians or administrators of VDAs handling customer funds will have to take care of PMLA laws as much as banks do and report suspicious transactions.”

+Though this is a step towards regulating the space, in absence of regulators, the enforcement agencies will directly take recourse of this amendment.
+Unlike banks, where there are regulators who have specified rules to comply to, for being compliant with PMLA requirements, the VDA exchanges have been relying on best practices to make sure these are taken care of, he added.

-Similarly, Nischal Shetty, founder of WazirX, in a tweet, said it is a good step towards regulating the crypto industry in India.
-“This also ensures all crypto businesses must perform necessary KYC, transaction monitoring, as a part of their process,” he added.
+Similarly, Nischal Shetty, Founder of WazirX, in a tweet said that it is a good step towards regulating the crypto industry in India.
+“This also ensures all crypto businesses must perform necessary KYC, transaction monitoring, etc as a part of their process,” he added.

+“Indian law makers have had a chequered history of accepting the growing reality of crypto currencies.
+The move of bringing activities involved with cryptos within the scope of the anti-money laundering law (PMLA) shows the law maker’s willingness to regulate, as opposed to initial attempts to ban.
+The crypto exchanges will feel the full weight of compliance and record keeping requirements under the PMLA, if they don’t have internal compliance policies already.
+This move aligns with global standards of increased compliance expectations from crypto exchanges to add a layer of accountability and to prevent questionable transactions,” said Samudra Sarangi, Partner, Law Offices of Panag & Babu

 Comments